BrightDreamer: Generic 3D Gaussian Generative Framework for Fast Text-to-3D Synthesis: Method

 \section{Method}

-\textbf{Overview.} The objective of BrightDreamer is to directly generate 3D Gaussians in response to text prompts.
-After training, BrightDreamer is capable of generating the 3D Gaussians with a remarkably low generation latency (about 77ms).
+\textbf{Overview.} BrightDreamer aims to generate 3D Gaussians directly from text prompts.
+After training, it can generate the 3D GS model with a remarkably low generation latency (about 77ms).
 And, the generated 3D Gaussians can be rendered at an impressive inference speed of over 700 frames per second.
-3D Gaussians can be defined by five attributes, namely the center $p'$, scaling $S$, rotation $R$, opacity $\alpha$, and SH coefficient $SH$.
-To directly generate 3D Gaussians, \textbf{our key idea} is two-fold: 1) Defining \textit{anchor positions}, \ie, predefined positions, to estimate the center of 3D Gaussians; 2) Building \textit{implicit spatial representation}, which can be decomposed to estimate the other four attributes of 3D Gaussians.
+Each 3D Gaussian is defined by five attributes: center $p'$, scaling $S$, rotation $R$, opacity $\alpha$, and SH coefficient $SH$. \textbf{Our key idea} is two-fold: \textbf{1)} Defining \textit{anchor positions}, \ie, predefined positions, to estimate the center of 3D Gaussians; \textbf{2)} Building \textit{implicit spatial representation}, which can be decomposed to estimate the other four attributes of 3D Gaussians.

 Intuitively, we propose BrightDreamer, and an overview is depicted in Fig.~\ref{fig:Framework}.
 Given a text prompt as input, we transform it to a $77 \times 1024$ embedding through the frozen CLIP text encoder.
 Next, the TSD network (Sec.~\ref{sec:TSD}) transforms the fixed anchor positions to the desired shape with text guidance.
 The new positions are used as the centers of 3D Gaussians.
 We then design the TTG (Sec.~\ref{sec:TTG}) to separately generate three feature planes to construct the implicit spatial representation.
 Based on the centers of Gaussians, we can obtain their spatial features, which are then transferred to the other attributes through the Gaussian Decoder (Sec.~\ref{sec: Gaussian Decoder}).
 Finally, we render 3D Gaussians to 2D images and use the SDS Loss~\cite{poole2022dreamfusion} to optimize the whole framework.
 We now describe our BrightDreamer in detail.